 Because of the rapid development of new agents, combinations, and remaining questions, patients and their physicians are encouraged to consider a clinical trial for initial treatment and at the time of progression.
 Clinical trials are addressing the following issues:

 The PD-1 pathway is a key immunoinhibitory mediator of T-cell exhaustion.
 Blockade of this pathway can lead to T-cell activation, expansion, and enhanced effector functions.
 PD-1 has two ligands, PD-L1 and PD-L2.
-Two anti–PD-1 antibodies, pembrolizumab and nivolumab, were approved by the FDA on the basis of improved OS in randomized trials.
+The U.S. Food and Drug Administration (FDA) has approved two anti–PD-1 antibodies, pembrolizumab and nivolumab, based on improved OS in randomized trials.

 Evidence (pembrolizumab):

-Pembrolizumab was discontinued because of AEs in 7% of the patients treated with 2 mg/kg, with 3% considered drug-related AEs by the investigators.
-The most common AEs in the 2 mg/kg versus 10 mg/kg arms were the following:
+Pembrolizumab was discontinued because of adverse events in 7% of the patients treated with 2 mg/kg, with 3% considered drug-related adverse events by the investigators.
+The most common adverse events were the following (2 mg/kg vs. 10 mg/kg arms):

-Other common AEs included cough, nausea, decreased appetite, constipation, arthralgia, and diarrhea.
-The most frequent and serious AEs that occurred in more than 2% of a total of 411 patients treated with pembrolizumab included renal failure, dyspnea, pneumonia, and cellulitis.
+Other common adverse events included cough, nausea, decreased appetite, constipation, arthralgia, and diarrhea.
+The most frequent and serious adverse events that occurred in more than 2% of the 411 patients treated with pembrolizumab included renal failure, dyspnea, pneumonia, and cellulitis.
 Additional clinically significant irAEs included pneumonitis, colitis, hypophysitis, hyperthyroidism, hypothyroidism, nephritis, and hepatitis.

 The FDA label provides recommendations for suspected irAEs, including withholding the drug and administering corticosteroids.